UriKialy/universal_vibe/README.md

 ```
 @inproceedings{universalvibe2025,
   title     = {A Universal Vibe?
 Finding and Controlling Language-Agnostic Informal Register with SAEs},
+  author    = {Klein, Ayal and Shtrasberg, Avraham and Kialy, Uri Z.},
   booktitle = {Proceedings of ACL},
   year      = {2025}
 }